robpolak/cqlify/README.md

 6. Boolean

 ###### Custom Vaidation
-All schema types allow for custom validation
+All schema types allow for custom validation, all you need to do is add a "validators" array to a schema element.

-Validate first name must be atleast 5 characters
+**Validate first name must be atleast 5 characters**
 ```javascipt
   var userModel = function () {
     var schema = {